rfrescas/2007-2017-Texas-MSAs-Analysis/README.md

  ![2007-2017-Texas-City-Analysis](city-analysis/Images/crimerate.png)

  The highest crime rate is in Corpus Christi.
+ We also see the difference between Austin vs Beamount-Port Arthur, following the pattern from other data points.
+ Another correlation we can see is that the crime rate is higher on the costal regions, in general.